 Negative behavior/bad sportsmanship at youth sporting events has become a major issue.
-The Ripken Experience Tournaments are not immune as we still see coaches and parents that choose to act in a negative manner toward the opposing team or an umpire from time to time.
+The Cooperstown All Star Village Tournaments are not immune as we still see coaches and parents that choose to act in a negative manner toward the opposing team or an umpire from time to time.
 Please remember that the games are for the kids, not the adults, and we expect each adult to set a positive example for the players through their words and actions.
 Everyone that attends a tournament is expected to act in a positive manner, no matter the outcome of a play, call by an umpire, or the game itself.
 We simply ask the following:

-- Let the players play
+- · Let the players play

 - · Let the coaches coach

-- · Let the umpires umpire
+- $\cdot$ Let the umpires umpire

-Moreover, even when you're not on The Ripken Experience complex, your personal behavior is a reflection on your team and The Ripken Experience.
-We expect players, parents, coaches and family members to act in a positive manner at all times - with respect for people and property throughout our local community.
+Moreover, even when you're not on the Cooperstown All Star Village complex, your personal behavior is a reflection on your team and Cooperstown All Star Village.
+We expect players, parents, coaches, and family members to always act in a positive manner - with respect for people and property throughout our local community.